🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Photorealistic medium shot of a moody holiday mantel: eucalyptus and cedar garland anchored with black garland ties, layered with warm fairy lights for a candlelit-library-at-midnight vibe; mixed-height iron candlesticks with tall black taper candles (flameless look); a large black-framed mirror above the mantel doubling the sparkle; matte black photo frames and minimal dark accents; soft, warm lighting with gentle reflections; no people

 Your mantel is prime real estate for a moody holiday moment.
 Ground it with black garland ties, iron candlesticks, and matte black frames.
 Then layer in fairy lights so it glows like a candlelit library at midnight.
+This is where the moody Christmas decor look really comes alive.

 Styling ideas